 Getting Diagnosed With Psoriasis

 Psoriasis can often be diagnosed just by examining the affected part of your skin.
 Because psoriasis can sometimes be confused with other skin diseases like eczema, it may be necessary to run some tests.
-If you see our primary care doctor first rather than a skin specialist, we may refer you on to a dermatologist in San Antonio to have our diagnosis confirmed.
+If you see our doctor first rather than a skin specialist, we may refer you on to a dermatologist in San Antonio to have our diagnosis confirmed.

 Tests For Psoriasis